Your customers are frustrated. But your product isn’t the problem.

 Give Your Customers the Help They Need to Succeed

-But as you grew and increased your market share, those new customers weren’t quite as accepting of your lack of supporting tools.
-“Where’s the training?
+But as you grow and increase your brand awareness and market share, the new customers you’re getting aren’t quite as accepting of your lack of supporting tools.
+So they hit you with the questions: Where’s the training?
 What videos do you have to share?
-Can you give us the docs to help us use this product?”
+Can you give us the docs to help us use this product?
+How do we set this thing up right?

 The reason?
 They actually want to succeed with your product.
 And they need help to do so.